 Grave of Sarah Floyd, wife of John Floyd

 Most of the descriptions of wills in Shurtleff depict similar arrangements.
 In 1723 John Tuttle gave his wife Martha his “household goods and Negro girl Peg and all his cattle to be at her dispose forever.”
-His will also gave her his farm and the slaves Jack and James with the condition “so long as she remains my widow.”
-If Martha was to remarry or die, the farm and slaves would go to his son Samuel, and then to his heirs.
+His will also gave her his farm and the enslaved people Jack and James with the condition “so long as she remains my widow.”
+If Martha was to remarry or die, the farm and enslaved people would go to his son Samuel, and then to his heirs.
 In 1763 Captain John Sale gave his second wife Huldah “his Negro man Caesar for life.”
-Jacob Hasey’s will of 1753 gave his entire estate to his wife Abigail, with this condition regarding their slave: “At her death, his Negro man Jemmy was to be set free, although if he caused her trouble she might sell him.”
+Jacob Hasey’s will of 1753 gave his entire estate to his wife Abigail, with this condition regarding their enslaved person: “At her death, his Negro man Jemmy was to be set free, although if he caused her trouble she might sell him.”

 An interesting exception to these conditions is found in the will of Captain Samuel Sprague.
 Sprague bought property from a Marblehead man named Azor Orne.
 Shurtleff notes that this property was part of a farm that spanned from Revere Street at Broadway to School Street.
 Captain Sprague used a house on this property “for his two aged Negroes, Caesar and Peg, and left provision for them in his will” that they be “supported out of the estate for life.”
 Sprague died in 1783, Peg in 1791, and Caesar in 1803.